DevOpsInternational/ProdTrack_med_supplychain/README.md

+# ProdTrack : Medical Supply chain

-# ProdTrack: hlf-medicChain - A blockchain based product provenance solution for increasing supply chain visibility.
+A blockchain based product provenance solution for increasing supply chain visibility.

 The designed concept of the pharmaceutical supplychain system based on the blockchain technology Hyperledger Fabric.